 What I’m saying is that 1987 was a magical time for a nerd like me, even if I wasn’t old enough yet to know it — old enough to watch TV, play videogames, or… to lift my own dumb head, actually.
 To me though, 1987 is, more than any of those other things, the year of Final Fantasy.
 Sure, it didn’t hit North America until three years later, but this was the year Final Fantasy was born — just a month after I was.

 I’ve talked about it before, but Final Fantasy is the first videogame I have any memory of.
 In fact, it’s my second memory — beaten out only by vague, dreamlike images I can occasionally recall of witnessing the second floor of my childhood home being built.
 In contrast, the memory I have of seeing Final Fantasy is fully three-dimensional.
 I remember the exact setting, the people who were there, and the feelings I felt.
-And in some ways I think that that moment was the start of the current stream of consciousness I’m still experiencing… as if it was just videogames that my brain was waiting for before it came fully online.
+And in some ways I think that that moment was the start of the life I’m still experiencing… as if it was just videogames that my brain was waiting for before it came fully online.

 Being afraid has a way of crystallizing memory.
 It’s odd to think that this is where my relationship with videogames began; that if I hadn’t been scared out of my wits as an impressionable child, maybe I wouldn’t have walked this path at all.
-But it’s true: often the games that left the deepest impression on my brain — they were the games that frightened me, made me genuinely sad or lonely, even pissed me off for whatever reason.
+But it’s true: often the games that left the deepest impression on my brain were the games that frightened me, made me genuinely sad or lonely, even pissed me off for whatever reason.
 (Hey there, Metroid: Other M!)

 So, in short, Final Fantasy.
-Final Fantasy is where it all began.
-But we’ve got 29 more games to go.
+Final Fantasy is where it all began… but we’ve got 29 more games to go.